AndreasChristensen89/resto-booking-system/README.md

 ## Credits
 ### Pictures
-Images were compressed using the webpage https://tinypng.com/ Afterwards they were converted to webp using https://cloudconvert.com/png-to-webp.
+Image was compressed using the webpage https://tinypng.com/ Afterwards it was converted to webp using https://cloudconvert.com/png-to-webp.

 Picture credits from freepik